Dynamical instability and the expansion-free condition: Introduction

 The first known model satisfying the expansion-free condition is due to Skripkin \cite{Skripkin} for the particular case of a non-dissipative isotropic fluid, with constant energy density.
 In that work, Skripkin addressed the very interesting problem of the evolution of a spherically symmetric fluid distribution following a central explosion.
 As a result of the conditions imposed by him a Minkowskian cavity should surround the centre of the fluid distribution.

 Only recently this model has been again addressed.
 In \cite{H1} a general study on shearing with vanishing expansion scalar $\Theta$ of spherical fluid evolution is presented, which includes pressure anisotropy and dissipation.
 While in \cite{H2} it is shown that the Skripkin model is incompatible with Darmois' junction conditions \cite{26}, and that inhomogeneous expansion-free dust models are deprived of physical interest since they imply negative energy density distributions.
+Further analytical solutions describing expansion--free evolution may be found in \cite{anali}.
 Cavity evolution under kinematical conditions other than expansion-free, have been considered in \cite{Herrera}.

 From the above reasons, it follows that most, physically meaningful, expansion-free models should require anisotropy in the pressure and energy density inhomogeneity.
 Thus we shall consider in this paper locally anisotropic fluids (further arguments to justify such kind of fluid distributions may be found in \cite{Herreraanis,Hetal,Ivanov} and references therein).
 Also, even though it is already an established fact, that gravitational collapse is a highly dissipative process (see \cite{matter,Mitra} and references therein), we shall restrain here for simplicity to adiabatic evolution.
 The role played by different dissipative processes in the instability of a fluid distribution have been discussed in detail in \cite{MN1,Chan,Chan1,Chan2}.